3b1b/manim/docs/source/installation/windows.rst

 Test the installation
 ---------------------

-Type in ``python -m manim -h`` and if nothing went wrong during the installtion process you should see the help text.
+Type in ``python -m manim -h`` and if nothing went wrong during the installation process you should see the help text.

 Use ``python -m manim example_scenes.py SquareToCircle -pl`` to render the example scene and the file should play after rendering.
 The movie file should be in ``media/videos/example_scenes/480p15``